GoSuda

 1go build main.go

-Go provides the go tool for facilitate easier low-level debugging.
-To view only the assembly corresponding to the main function within the main package using go tool, enter the following command:
+Go supports the go tool for easy low-level debugging.
+To view only the assembly for the main function within the main package using the go tool, input this command.

 1go tool objdump -s "main\.main" ./main